Healthcare Practitioners job market report cover, Boston-Cambridge-Newton, MA-NH, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-The verdict is anchored in direct local labor data, but some sub-role conclusions still require category-level and statewide inference.
+Local labor data is solid, but some conclusions still require category-level inference and proxy hiring signals.

 Limitations